KBergermann/Urban-multiplex-networks/README.md

 This repository contains:

 **License:**
- - COPYING: GNU General Public License v2.0
+ - LICENSE: GNU General Public License v2.0

 **Directories:**
  - adjacency_matrices: contains the inter- and intra-layer adjacency matrices in npz-format (numpy) as well as node and layer lists in csv-format, which are produced by the function 'build_supra_adjacency_matrix'